FAQ

 What are the high-level eligibility points for each pathway?

-- Graduate Mentoring: Accredited landscape architecture qualification, at least 3 years practice, preferably 4, including 1 year in New Zealand, mentoring, portfolio and interview.
+Graduate mentoring: Accredited landscape architecture qualification, at least three years practice, preferably four, including one year in Aotearoa New Zealand, mentoring, portfolio and interview.

-- Affiliate Mentoring: Related qualification, at least 400 weeks practice, typically 10 years, including 4 years in Aotearoa, mentoring, portfolio and interview.
+Affiliate mentoring: Related qualification, at least 400 weeks practice, typically 10 years, including four years in Aotearoa New Zealand, mentoring, portfolio and interview.

-- Reciprocity: Full professional membership of an IFLA-recognised overseas association, minimum 45 weeks New Zealand practice, accredited qualification, two NZILA Registered sponsors, portfolio, CPD evidence and interview focused on NZ practice.
+Reciprocity: Full professional membership of an IFLA-recognised overseas association, minimum 45 weeks Aotearoa New Zealand practice, accredited qualification, two NZILA registered sponsors, portfolio, CPD evidence and interview focused on Aotearoa New Zealand practice.

-- G10+: NZILA G10+ member, 450 weeks practice including 90 weeks in New Zealand, two Registered sponsors, portfolio, CPD evidence, interview.
+G10+: NZILA G10+ member, 450 weeks practice including 90 weeks in Aotearoa New Zealand, two registered sponsors, portfolio, CPD evidence, interview.

 Can I apply from overseas?

-Normally no. Applicants are expected to be living and working in New Zealand
+Normally no. Applicants are expected to be living and working in Aotearoa New Zealand.

 -